recvfrom/clamav-faq/mirrors/MirrorHowto.md

 You can furtherly restrict access to these ports by only allowing connections from/to the following IP addresses:

    * 64.18.103.6
-   * 78.46.32.131
    * 128.177.8.249
    * 198.148.79.65
    * 172.110.204.69

 Any changes to this IP address list will be announced on the clamav-mirrors mailing-list.

 Please note that we do NOT support mirrors running ssh on a non standard port.
-If you are running ssh on a non standard port, you must add a redirect for packets with source address 64.18.103.6, 78.46.32.131 and destination port 22 to the port where ssh is listening to.
+If you are running ssh on a non standard port, you must add a redirect for packets with the above source addresses and destination port 22 to the port where ssh is listening to.

 Here is an example for a Linux box running ssh on port 2222 and without any firewall blocking packets on port 22:
 <pre>
-iptables -t nat -I PREROUTING -s 64.18.103.6 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 78.46.32.131 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 128.177.8.249 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 198.148.79.65 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 172.110.204.69 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222
+iptables -t nat -I PREROUTING -s 64.18.103.6 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 128.177.8.249 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 198.148.79.65 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222 iptables -t nat -I PREROUTING -s 172.110.204.69 -m tcp -p tcp --dport 22 -j REDIRECT --to-port 2222